-So things that are very much traditionally in their remit.
+Things that are very much traditionally in their remit.
 I wasn't part of Internal Comms, but sat in the marketing team, which makes sense because they just went through a big rebrand.
 So they had to communicate those values and that's an amazing, massive, massive project for an internal communicator.

-So it makes complete sense that the internal communicator then sits there.
+It makes complete sense that the internal communicator then sits there.
 And Kaitriina now just says that she's part of the strategy team, with a dotted line to the people team, tightly working for the leadership team.
 I have to say that puts you in an ideal position, in my opinion.
 And it's definitely good that you want to work on tighter links to marketing and product marketing, because they can really help you execute your tasks even better when it comes to sending information.

 But when it comes to understanding where the business is going, you're already at that part.
 You get that information very soon, which is really great.
-So Amanda, I just want to thank you again for taking the time to join us for this fireside chats.
+Amanda, I just want to thank you again for taking the time to join us for this fireside chats.

 Amanda Steel: It's been an absolute pleasure.
 Love talking communications, love talking people.
 So this was fantastic.